Jaknil/Dancing_lights/README.md

 [Current code](code/FirstLight_dual_sensor/FirstLight_dual_sensor.ino)

 120 of 300 LEDs are currently not working since I accidentally pulled off a solder-pad.
 Will probably have to empty it of glass to fix.
 The problem is in the top.

 To filter away noise the arduino ground has to be connected to ground via a capacitor (type Y).
 I currently solve this by using an extra power brick for a Thinkpad laptop that happens to have one built in.

-The long wire for the antennae is acting like an antenna as well and merges the signals.

 Right now it flickers quite a bit, I should look into altering the code to reduce that.
 (Perhaps blur or filter harder?)